-For 11 consecutive years, we have achieved a perfect score in the Human Rights Campaign Foundation’s annual Corporate Equality Index, which evaluates LGBT-related policies and practices.
+For 11 consecutive years, we have achieved a perfect score in the Human Rights Campaign Foundation’s annual Corporate Equality Index, which evaluates LGBTQ-related policies and practices.
 We were one of the first global law firms to offer benefits to same-sex couples and fully inclusive transgender benefits.
 But sometimes equal benefits have different tax consequences, so we offer a "tax gross-up payment" to offset the effects of taxes on employer-provided health benefits for same-sex couples.

 To create accountability, we prepare a "balanced scorecard" annually for each of our five global business units.
-This report analyzes performance in women, minority and LGBT lawyer recruiting, retention and promotion, as well as client team composition.
+This report analyzes performance in women, minority and LGBTQ lawyer recruiting, retention and promotion, as well as client team composition.
 Our senior management team meets regularly with business unit leaders to discuss actions for improvement.
 We also conduct equity analyses on our compensation proposals each year to ensure there is no adverse impact on diverse populations.

-We partner with a number of national and local LGBT bar associations to promote diversity in the legal profession.
+We partner with a number of national and local LGBTQ bar associations to promote diversity in the legal profession.
 Our lawyers are founding members of the New York State Bar Association’s Committee on LGBT People and the Law and active members of Bay Area Lawyers for Individual Freedom and the LGBT Rights Committee of the Association of the Bar of the City of New York.
 We are a longtime sponsor of the National LGBT Bar Association’s Lavender Law Conference and Career Fair, and regularly team with the Asian American Bar Association of the Greater Bay Area to host programs featuring LGBT judges.
 Additionally, we are the lead law firm sponsor of StartOut, a national nonprofit organization dedicated to creating great business leaders by fostering LGBT entrepreneurs.

 After a three-year discrimination case against two adoption websites that refused to post profiles of a prospective adoptive couple solely because they were a same-sex couple, we obtained a landmark settlement on behalf of the National Center for Lesbian rights, which required the defendants to either comply with California antidiscrimination law or cease providing their services to Californians.
 Currently, the firm is co-counseling a case with the Prison Law Office that raises cutting-edge legal issues on behalf of a California transgender prisoner seeking access to medically necessary care.